Card-Forge/forge/README.txt

-Picture location info:

-The quest opponent icons jpg picture files go into your /res/pics/icons folder.
-The quest pet icons jpg picture files go into your /res/pics/icons folder.
-The quest booster package jpg picture files go into your /res/pics/booster folder.
-The card token jpg picture files go into your /res/pics/tokens folder.

-Your forge game may not come with one or more of these three folders as part of the forge archive.
-In this case you should use your computer's OS file system to create the proper folders with the correct names and they must be located inside of the /res/pics/ folder.

-Launching Forge and Memory Issues:

-In the past, some people noticed java heap space errors and lengthy pauses.
-The memory requirements for Forge have increased over time.
-The default setting on your computer for the java heap space may not be enough to prevent the above problems.

-The technically proficient can launch the forge jar with an argument from the CLI.
-The argument "-Xmx512m" may work for computers with 1 Gig of memory.
-Computers with 2 Gigs or more of memory should be able to use "-Xmx1024m" as an argument.

-We have created several scripts that will launch the Forge jar with "-Xmx1024m" as an argument.
-People using Windows OS should double click the "forge.exe" file.
-People using one of the other *nix OS should double click the "forge.sh" file.
-People using Apple's Mac OS X should download the Mac version of Forge and then double click the "forge.app" application.

-The script file must be located in the same folder as the Forge jar file and the Forge jar file name can not be changed.
-Otherwise, the scripts will not work.

-If you have a low end machine you may find that the scripts above will prevent java heap space errors but will find that Forge still runs very slowly at times.

-In this case you can try the following.
-Remove the background jpg picture from /res/images/ui/ folder.
-You can try using low quality pictures rather than the high quality pictures.
-Or you can try removing all of the jpg pictures from the pics folder.

-Java Issues:

-Some people that are using an early version of Java 7 under the Windows OS have reported errors that state "Split must have > 2 children".
-Anyone having this sort of problem should de-install java 7 and install java 6 instead.

-Card Picture Issues:

-The server which contained the high quality card pictures is now off line and these high quality card pictures are no longer available as a download from within the forge application.
-We apologize, but the current dev team do not maintain this server and this matter is out of our control.

-Some people are choosing to re-download all of the low quality card and card set pictures when they install the next version of forge.
-This consumes large amounts of bandwidth needlessly.
-Please be careful!

-When you install the new version of Forge, find the forge/res/pics/ folder.
-Either move it or copy and paste the pics folder over to the recently installed new version of forge.
-This way you will only have to download the pictures for the new cards.

-This should save enough bandwidth that everyone will be able to download the new set pictures from the cardforge server.
-We do appreciate your efforts to save bandwidth.
-Thank you.

 Installation and Updating to a newer version Instructions:

 We have changed the archival format used for the Forge distributions from ".zip" to ".tar.bz2".
 There are utilities for Windows, Mac OS and the various *nix's that can be used to decompress these ".tar.bz2" archives.
 We recommend that you decompress the Forge archive into a new and unused folder.